 In 2 Cor.
 12:9-10, Paul addresses areas in our lives where we are weak or suffer.
 By God’s grace, these areas can lead us to utter dependence upon God and the releasing of his power through us: [God] said, “My grace is all you need.
 My power works best in weakness.”
 So now I [Paul] am glad to boast about my weaknesses, so that the power of Christ can work through me.
 That’s why I take pleasure in my weaknesses, and in the insults, hardships, persecutions, and troubles that I suffer for Christ.
 For when I am weak, then I am strong.
 In Hannah’s sorrow and weakness, God’s power worked mightily.

 In a 2016 writing, I shared that I had dealt with an infirmity for over 15 years.
-I poured out my heart to God as Hannah did, but I also knew God had allowed this condition to arise on the path set before me.
+I poured out my heart to God as Hannah did, but I also knew God had allowed this condition to arise on my life's path.
 One day, though, the answer came.
 God had raised up a surgeon with divine surgical expertise to perform this intricate and complex surgery … minimally-invasively.
 I experienced God’s power, His faithfulness, and His goodness to me through my weakness.
 I had no idea that this condition could be so easily dealt with ... after 15 years.
 I fully choose to trust the character of God.

 I pray you will allow your trust in God’s character (who He is) to deepen as you face challenges on your path.
 Out of dead or impossible situations, the power of God can arise.
 Hannah said, “For this child I prayed.”
 May you say, “For this barren situation I prayed… and trusted.”
 Think on these things, and run well the race designed for you.